husyn/serverless-aws-cdk-ecs-fargate/README.md

 # serverless-aws-cdk-iac
-Infrastructure As Code (IaC) using AWS CDK with Typescript to create a complete serverless application
+Infrastructure As Code (IaC) using AWS CDK with Typescript to create a complete serverless application.

+Use the Config file to manage the dynamic values

+## Resources Included in Stack

+- VPC
+  - Subnets x 3
+    - Private
+    - Public
+- ECR
+  - ECR Lifecycle Rules
+- ECS
+  - Task Definition
+  - Service
+- Application Load Balancer
+  - Listner

-## Services to create
+## Services to Create

 - Security Groups

-- Application Load Balancer
-- ECS Cluster
-  - ECS Service
 - Fargate task